Welcome to HIST103: World History (1600–Present)

 Learning new material can be challenging, so here are a few study strategies to help you succeed:

-• Take notes on terms, practices, and theories.
-This helps you understand each concept in context and provides a refresher for later study.
+- Take notes on the various terms, practices, and theories that you come across.
+This can help you put each concept into context and will create a refresher that you can use as you study later on.

-• Test yourself on what you remember and how well you understand the concepts.
-Reflecting on what you've learned improves long-term memory retention.
+- As you work through the materials, take some time to test yourself on what you remember and how well you understand the concepts.
+Reflecting on what you've learned is important for your long-term memory and will make you more likely to retain information over time.

 Technical Requirements

-To access the full course, including assessments and the final exam, log into your Saylor Academy account and enroll in the course.
-If you don't have an account, you can create one for free here.
-Note that tracking progress and taking assessments require you to log in.
+To access the full course, including assessments and the final exam, you will need to be logged into your Saylor Academy account and enrolled in the course.
+If you do not already have an account, you may create one for free here.
+Although you can access some of the course without logging in to your account, you should log in to maximize your course experience.
+For example, you cannot take assessments or track your progress unless you are logged in.

 You can access all course features directly from your mobile browser, but if you have limited internet connectivity, the Saylor Academy mobile app provides an option to download course content for offline use.
 The app is available for iOS and Android devices.